ScooloV/bbpedia/docs/gutter_bowl/rules.md

 Regardless, Inducements play an important part in any Gutter Bowl game, as bookies and promoters try to ensure an exciting game by helping out the lesser teams in order to even the score.
 After all, the game is far more fun for the punters if it is close - that way, they come back for more!

-Inducements work in much the same way as listed on pages 88-89 of the *Blood Bowl Rulebook;* however, teams may only take the Inducements listed here or other Inducements that are specifically stated for use in Gutter Bowl found in other publications.
+Inducements work in much the same way as listed on [pages 88-89 of the *Blood Bowl Rulebook*](../core_rules/inducements_in_detail.md#inducements) however, teams may only take the Inducements listed here or other Inducements that are specifically stated for use in Gutter Bowl found in other publications.
 The Inducements listed here can be taken by any team.

 **MAGIC POTIONS**